 In the beginning, I created artwork just to spend my free time.
 After a while, I realized that it meant more to me than a simple hobby.
 It set me free and helped me shape my character into who I really wanted to become.
 Despite my passion, it was not easy to establish myself as an artist.
 I experimented with different art styles and mediums, requiring me to restart countless times.
 After a long period of uncertainty and struggles, I decided to focus on fine arts in my mid-twenties.

-That's when I started training myself, first going to an elderly painter, then enrolling in a drawing and painting course, and finally finishing my illustration major.
-Then in 2021, I became a full-time artist.
+That's when I started training myself, first going to an elderly painter, then enrolling in a drawing and painting course, then finally finishing my illustration major.
+Finally, in 2021, I became a full-time artist.

-Art kept confronting me, the fears, doubts swirling inside me and maybe that's why it was hard for me to accept my work and see the beauty in it.
-Over time, as I became more and more familiar with and started to like myself, my work also became more authentic.
-My personality and my identity were formed and all this started to be reflected in my work.
+Art kept confronting me with my fears and doubts swirling inside me, and maybe that is why is was difficult for me to accept my work and see the beauty in it.
+As I became more and more familiar my myself and started to accept myself as who I am, my work also became more authentic.
+My personality and identity were slowly forming, as this is reflected in my artwork.

-Ever since I have been confronting myself regularly while creating, many times I still get caught up in old stifling feelings, but I have learned to accept and live with who I am.
+Although from time to time I am still caught up in my old, stifling self, I have learned to accept and live as who I am.

-Through my images, I also want to encourage people to dare to face themselves and take on the emotions inherent in them.
+Through my artwork, I also want to encourage people to face themselves and realize their emotions in them.